 Cascade's core market residential and small volume commercial and industrial customers expect and require the highest reliability of energy service.
 Because of the Company's obligation to provide gas service to these customers.
-Cascade must determine and achieve the needed degree of service reliability and attain it at the most reasonable lowest cost and least risk possible while maintaining infrastructure that is sufficient for customer growth.
-Assuming infrastructure such operating is effectively, the most important functions necessary for reliable natural gas service are planning for, providing, and administering the gas supply, interstate pipeline transportation capacity, and distribution service purchased by core market customers.
+Cascade must determine and achieve the needed degree of service reliability and attain it at the most reasonable lowest cost and least risk possible while maintaining infrastructure sufficient for customer growth.
+Assuming such infrastructure is operating effectively, the most important functions necessary for reliable natural gas service planning for, providing. administering the gas supply, interstate pipeline transportation capacity, and distribution service purchased by core market customers.